Applications

 Capabilities

-Film Sense Multi-Wavelength ellipsometers excel at thin film measurements of the thickness and index of refraction of transparent single films.
+Film Sense Multi-Wavelength ellipsometers excel at measuring the thickness and index of refraction of transparent single films.
 The upper thickness limit depends on the ellipsometer system (typically 2 – 5 μm), but is also dependent on the substrate and film optical constants.
-As with any ellipsometer system, a minimum film thickness (typically 10 nm) is required to obtain accurate index of refraction measurements.
+As with any ellipsometer system, a minimum film thickness (typically 10 nm) is required to obtain accurate index of refraction measurements (the new Liquid Cell option can remove this limitation).

-Optically absorbing films can also be measured, but the data analysis becomes more complicated as the film optical constants (both n & k values) are required.
-The Film Sense software contains multiple methods for determining n & k values: 1) multi-sample analysis, 2) combined ellipsometry + transmission measurements, and 3) dispersion models.
-The upper thin film measurement thickness limit for absorbing films is strongly dependent on the type of material; for metallic films, the upper limit is typically 50 nm.
+Optically absorbing films can also be measured, but the data analysis becomes more complicated as the film optical constants (both n and k values) are required.
+The Film Sense software contains multiple methods for determining n&k values: 1) multi-sample analysis, 2) combined ellipsometry + transmission measurements, 3) immersion ellipsometry with the new Liquid Cell option, and 4) dispersion models.
+The upper thickness limit for absorbing films is strongly dependent on the type of material; for metallic films, the upper limit is typically 50 nm.

-Multi-Wavelength Ellipsometry can also be used for thin film measurement of multilayer film stacks (in some cases up to 5 layers), depending on the thicknesses and indices of refraction of the layers.
+Multi-Wavelength Ellipsometry can also be used to measure multilayer film stacks (in some cases up to 5 layers), depending on the thicknesses and indices of refraction of the layers.
 Simulations can be performed in the Film Sense software to determine if a particular sample structure is possible.
 For some samples, surface roughness and index gradients in the film can also be characterized.

 Send Us Your Samples